 And that, fundamentally, is what curation is all about: helping people – including yourself – make sense.

-So how can you leverage curation as part of your ongoing pursuit of lifelong learning?
+So how can you leverage curation and curated content as part of your ongoing pursuit of lifelong learning?

 First, you can find and follow good curators.